DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-18-iterating-the-services-design.md

 > I cannot find the accredited provider
 >
-> Make sure you've spelt the accredited provider name correctly.
+> Make sure you’ve spelt the accredited provider name correctly.
 If you still cannot find it, check that the accredited provider is already listed in the Register.
+>
-You may need to add the accredited provider first.
+> You may need to add the accredited provider first.

 ![Screenshot showing the contextual help message for missing accredited providers](contextual-help--accredited-providers.png)

-### Simplifying the ‘Check your answers’ page
+### Simplifying the ‘Check your answers’ page when adding a partnership

 We replaced the multiple ‘Change’ links on the ‘Check your answers’ page of the ‘Add partnership’ flow with a single summary card.
 This helps users understand what they are changing, and prevents confusion between the training partner and the partnership details.